 Firstly, modernizing a P2P process does not mean that a full ERP replacement is needed.
 It is simply leveraging technology to streamline the process of a company buying and paying for goods and services.
-Companies who have successfully modernized their P2P process are experiencing significant benefits:
+This is invaluable to companies who are struggling to get a clear overview of their operations.
+Additionally, organizations who have successfully modernized their P2P process are experiencing significant benefits, which include:

 Save Employee Time